jina-ai/docs/chapters/traversal.md

 print(root.adjacency)                  # outputs 0

-# Initialise two documents and add as chunks to root.
+# Initialise two Documents and add as chunks to root.
 with Document() as chunk1:
     chunk1.text = 'What is love?'
     root.chunks.add(chunk1)